Curing stress with laughter one answer at a time

 Collaborated with three teammates

 KiA, an amusing AI companion who provides funny answers to users’ questions with the goal of alleviating stress.
-The KiA platform also supports an open Q&A forum in order to dispel feelings of isolation and foster community.
+The app is currently under development.

-During these times of great uncertainty, it may seem counterintuitive that KiA app is inspired by the Magic 8 Ball, a classical lighthearted toy of chances rather than science.
-Yet, the classical popularity of this toy suggests that, for many people, even receiving a simple response to one’s worries and doubts is a solace.
-Therefore, my team and I designed KiA to benefit from the communicative characteristic of the Magic 8 Ball, but not without obvious enhancements such as a rich database of AI customized answers (as opposed to the Magic 8 Ball’s twenty responses) and generous spreading of humor.
+The classical popularity of this toy suggests that, for many people, even receiving a simple response to one’s worries and doubts is a solace.
+Therefore, my team and I designed KiA to benefit from the communicative characteristic of the Magic 8 Ball.

 The result revealed that people are feeling most uncertain about their financial stability and their physical health.
 Their main coping method is to divert their attention to other activities that required high concentration but less brain processing power.

-Conducting an user interview was a crucial step for us to connect all the dots between our market research and the survey.
-We have sent out interview invitation to all survey participants and five people joined: 2 working from home with no kid, 1 working from home with kids, 1 essential worker, and 1 unemployed.
+Out of 114 survey participants, five people agreed to be interviewed: 2 working from home with no kid, 1 working from home with kids, 1 essential worker, and 1 unemployed.

 “There is a commitment that the apps assume of you”

-The interviewees have validated our findings in the competitive analysis regarding the challenges in user engagement with a mindfulness app.
 Many have previously tested out or are currently infrequent users of these self-alleviating apps.
 However, users often abandon such Apps because they disrupted daily routines and many pressed for engagements with daily tasks which made the users feel guilty if they didn’t complete them.
 Moreover, a majority of them prefered an App that is humorous.
-Humor brings immediate results to the user, what else inspiration could sound preachy and guidance requires long term commitments that may become a mental burden.

 “Knowing your friends are still there...Knowing that they don’t forget you is nice”

-After cross-analyzing the quantitative and qualitative data through using affinity diagrams, we have narrowed down the research findings and defined the pain-points that people are currently facing during their journey:
+Cross-analyzing the quantitative and qualitative data to defined the pain-points that people are having.

 The pandemic has disrupted her routine and social activities.
 She now works from home and feels uncertain about the state of her professional career.
-If she loses her job, she would be forced to make a series of decisions on readjusting her living situation and lifestyle.
-Even though she knew that catastrophic thinking won’t help her to perform better at the job or increase her value to the company, she can’t stop the little voices in her head that are asking all these “what if” questions.
+She can’t stop the little voices in her head that are asking all these “what if” questions.
 She needs an outlet to dump all these stressful questions so that she can refocus on her job and her present life.

 The problem that Keisha might have encountered when first interacting with KiA: